 - Keep entrances clean (as much as possible).

-- Place mats over wet areas (especially in wet weather).
+- Place mats over wet areas (especially in damp weather).

 - Salt, shovel, and sand icy or snowy areas.

-- Follow bylaw(s) and/or best practices that dictate when snow clearing should be completed.
+- Follow bylaws and best practices that dictate when snow clearing should be completed.

 Part Two: Claims Handling